Give & Take

 After the Center of Analysis and Investigation Fundar published its results in a 2017 report, it triggered public discomfort about the control over media and the resulting limits to freedom of expression.

-As a response, close to one hundred independent civil organizations, research centers, academics and digital platforms joined the collective movement #MediosLibres, an initiative that demands from the Mexican parliament to pass a law to regulate the spending and distribution of government advertising, as it was also instructed by the Supreme Court of Justice few months ago.
-The legislators are facing a deadline of until 30th of April 2018 to propose a law, but very few experts are optimistic that this would happen during an election year.
+As a response, close to one hundred independent civil organizations, research centers, academics and digital platforms joined the collective movement #MediosLibres, an initiative that demanded from the Mexican parliament to pass a law to regulate the spending and distribution of government advertising, as it was also instructed by the Supreme Court of Justice.

-The most dominant media have not made any declarations related to this, since they are the primary beneficiaries from the budget for government advertising.
-Among the media that receive the largest share of this budget item are: Grupo Televisa (17%) and TV Azteca (9.8%); but also, the journal El Universal (2.7%) and Grupo Fórmula (2.7%), according to the report from Fundar.
-This report additionally reveals that the Mexican government has spent 72% more than the resources authorized by the parliament.
+The most dominant media have not made any declarations related to this, since they used to be the primary beneficiaries from the budget for government advertising.
+Among the media that received the largest share of this budget item are: Grupo Televisa (17%) and TV Azteca (9.8%); but also, the journal El Universal (2.7%) and Grupo Fórmula (2.7%), according to the report from Fundar.
+This report additionally revealed that the previous government spent 72% more than the resources authorized by the parliament.

-A New York Times report reveals that the administration of the President Enrique Peña Nieto has pressured the Mexican media not to publish news that are unfavorable and to give priority to news and messages issued directly from the government press offices.
+A New York Times report revealed that the administration of the President Enrique Peña Nieto pressured the Mexican media not to publish news that were unfavorable and to give priority to news and messages issued directly from the government press offices.

-Televisa, TV Azteca and recently Grupo Imagen receive most of the resources for government publicity on television; Fórmula, Centro, Imagen, MVS and Acir are among the broadcasters that receive the largest share of government advertising on radio; El Universal, Milenio, Excélsior, Los Soles, La Jornada and even La Crónica de hoy – a daily newspaper with very low print out – are in the list of newspapers with most government contracts.
+Televisa, TV Azteca and recently Grupo Imagen received most of the resources for government publicity on television; Fórmula, Centro, Imagen, MVS and Acir were among the broadcasters that received the largest share of government advertising on radio; El Universal, Milenio, Excélsior, Los Soles, La Jornada and even La Crónica de hoy – a daily newspaper with very low print out – were in the list of newspapers with most government contracts.